YuraVasiuk/Course-Content-Report/README.md

 # d2l-course-content-report

-We are trying to make html page that lives in d2l that creates a csv report of all the topcics that are in a d2l course.
+We are trying to make html page that lives in d2l that creates a csv report of all the topics that are in a d2l course.

 ## Format of CSV